From the Producers

 David J. Peterson

 David began work on his first language in 2000 and has been creating languages ever since.
 He’s worked as a language creator on HBO’s Game of Thrones, Syfy’s Defiance and Dominion, the CW’s Star-Crossed and The 100, plus Marvel’s Thor: The Dark World.
-He’s also the author of two books: Living Language Dothraki (2014) and the forthcoming The Art of Language Invention (2015).
+He’s also the author of two books: Living Language Dothraki (2014) and The Art of Language Invention (2015).

 I created my first language as a freshman in college, and it was terrible.
 I imagine I would’ve kept muddling along with it if I hadn’t found the vast online community of language creators which taught me everything I know about creating languages today.
 Since the early 1990s, that growing online community has taken language creation from being a hobby few knew about to an artform the entire world is now taking notice of.
 I’m proud to be a part of the team producing the Conlanging documentary because we’re not just telling the stories of the most famous language creators, but also the many stories that comprise the entire world and rich history of language creation.